Checking your bank account regularly could save you money in more ways than one.

 - Account fees – are there any monthly account keeping fees?

-- Branch fees – are there fees for making a deposit or withdrawal at a branch?
+- Branch fees – are there fees for making a deposit or withdrawal at a branch, and does your bank charge for Bank@Post services?

 - Contactless payments – do you have contactless payment options?

-- Overdraft fees – what fees will you pay if you take out more money than what’s in your account
+- Overdraw fees – what fees will you pay if you take out more money than what’s in your account

 - International transactions – can you use your account and card overseas?
 Are there any extra fees or charges for overseas transactions?